1 Accessing REDCap

 4.1 General form

-The General form is used to record basic participant information, including first and last name, date of birth, email, address, etc. This form must be set to ‘Complete’ in order to unlock other subject info forms and screening forms.
+Stores basic participant information, including first and last name, date of birth, email, address, etc. This form must be marked ‘Complete’ to unlock other subject info forms and screening forms.

 4.2 Study Status